 The Board has expertise consistent with the Group's business and growth strategy and with the technical tasks given to the Board's Committees.

-The findings on Director independence and the diversity of skills within the Board are presented in sections 5.2.5 and 5.2.7 below.
+The findings on Director independence and the diversity of skills within the Board and deemed necessary to the performance of its duties are presented in sections 5.2.5 and 5.2.7 below.